Authentication Guide

 }'

-If choosing to use HTTP basic auth, credentials must be passed for each request with the username being the workflow_token and the password as the workflow_secret.
+If choosing to use HTTP basic auth, credentials must be passed for each request with the username being the token and the password as the secret.
 To implement HTTP basic auth yourself, the steps are as follows:

-1. Concatenate the application token and application secret together, separated by a colon
+1. Concatenate the token and secret together, separated by a colon

 2. Base64 encode the resulting string

-3. Pass the result in the authorization header, prefixed with the word “Basic” like Basic base64_encode(workflow_token:workflow_secret)
+3. Pass the result in the authorization header, prefixed with the word “Basic” like Basic base64_encode(token:secret)

 OAuth 2.0